 The Center for Public Scholarship is dedicated to engendering and enhancing freedom of inquiry—not merely as an intellectual exercise but as a lived imperative—and to addressing, illuminating, and alleviating the pressing social issues of our times.
 These goals are rooted in the earliest history and ideals of The New School.
 In this spirit, all of our activities and initiatives are intended to foster dialogue within and beyond the academy and to enhance public understanding of important social and political issues, drawing on the strengths of The New School and its faculty to shape and inform Center programs.

-Under the direction of Dr. Arien Mack, Alfred and Monette Marrow Professor of Psychology and editor of Social Research: An International Quarterly since 1970, the Center unites a number of existing initiatives by drawing on their demonstrated strengths to provide a foundation for new programming.
-It is designed to serve as a bridge between the many initiatives at The New School consistent with its mission and as a catalyst for new programs both within the university and between The New School and other institutions.
+Under the direction of Dr. Arien Mack, Alfred and Monette Marrow Professor of Psychology and editor of Social Research: An International Quarterly since 1970, the Center unites a number of initiatives by drawing on their demonstrated strengths to provide a foundation for new programming.